|North Wales Water Authority Bucks County Division Office (Oct. 1)|

 Director of Water and Sewer/Assistant to the Manager- Christian R. Jones

-Mr. Jones also serves as Villanova University’s 2016-2017 International City/County Management Association (ICMA) Student Chapter President.
+Mr. Jones also served as Villanova University’s 2016-2017 International City/County Management Association (ICMA) Student Chapter President.
 He has been working in local government since 2009 gaining experience in various areas including: administration, parks and recreation, zoning, code enforcement, emergency management and water and sewer.

 Notice to Residents Not Connected to Public Water and/or Sewer: